date-fns/date-fns/docs/i18nContributionGuide.md

 To test locales we use snapshots.
 See [`en-US` snapshot](https://github.com/date-fns/date-fns/blob/master/src/locale/en-US/snapshot.md) for an example.

-To generate snapshots, run `yarn locale-snapshots`.
+To generate snapshots, run `npm run locale-snapshots`.
 The snapshot for the locale you're working on will appear in the root locale directory (e.g. `src/locales/ru/snapshot.md`).

 Once you are done with the locale, generate the snapshot and review the output values.